Lizard Peninsula · TR12

 Why St Keverne is its own job.

-Conservation Area covers the square and church; AONB across the parish.
+In St Keverne the planning picture is specific: conservation Area covers the square and church; AONB across the parish.
 Active parish council with detailed input on village-edge proposals.
 For extension specifically, parts of St Keverne sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every St Keverne project as a TR12-area job first — not a generic Cornwall job with a postcode bolted on.
+That local reading is what makes a St Keverne (TR12) project different from a generic Cornwall scheme — and is the whole reason we work this way.
+On modern infill bungalows in particular — the kind you'll also find toward Manaccan — the extension brief always has to read the existing fabric first.

 Planning note